TGAC/COPO-documentation/user-guide/copo-user-guide.rst

 * To access a component within a profile, click on the component button displayed within the profile box (see the screenshot above).

-* The number beside each profile button displays the number of items or instances of the component available.
+* The number beside each profile button displays the number of items or instances of the component added or created.

 .. rubric:: Footnotes